International Political Science Review: Editors' choice and thematic special issues

 The journal also regularly publishes thematic special issues.
-Recent examples include special issues on electoral quotas, Euroscepticism, Populism in World Politics and Diasporas and Sending States in World Politics.
+Recent examples include special issues on Gender and political financing, BRICS in a Post-Western World, Brexit political implications, COVID 19 political ramifications, Politics of Climate Change, and Populism in World Politics.

 Meisel-Laponce Award

 The journal has a cash prize of $1000 for the best article published in the previous four years.
-The prize was first awarded in 2012 and went to Jorgen Moller and Svend-Erik Skaaning, for Beyond the radial delusion: Conceptualising and measuring democracy and non-democracy.
+The prize was first awarded in 2012 and went to Jorgen Moller and Svend-Erik Skaaning, for "Beyond the radial delusion: Conceptualising and measuring democracy and non-democracy".
 There is free access to the winning and short-listed articles.
-In 2016 the prize was awarded to Lingling Qi and Doh Chull Shin for 'How mass political attitudes affect democratization: Exploring the facilitating role critical democrats play in the process'.
+In 2023 the prize was awarded to Niels Spierings for "Democratic Disillusionment?
+Desire for Democracy after the Arab Uprisings".

-The next award will be made at the International Political Science Association's World Congress in Lisbon in 2020.
+The next award will be made at the International Political Science Association's World Congress in Seoul in 2025.

 Most cited article

 The most cited paper published in the journal since the beginning of 2002, cited over 900 times according to Google Scholar, is: